English - writing

 Implementation

-Writing is taught daily across the school.
+Writing is taught daily across the school with children having the opportunity to write for a range of purposes and audiences.
 In the Early Years Foundation Stage (EYFS) and Key Stage 1 (KS1), there is a strong focus on developing the foundations of writing through the use of phonics for spelling and the explicit teaching of correct punctuation and sentence structure.
 As children's skills develop, writing has a clear link with high-quality texts which are used as models to inspire the children's own creative writing.
-Children are given the opportunity to write for a variety of purposes and are always keen to share their writing with others.
 Through other areas of the curriculum, children are given opportunities for cross-curricular writing such as reports in Science or persuasive letters in History.

 Spelling, Punctuation and Grammar

 We have in place a rigorous and structured programme for teaching phonics, spelling, handwriting, punctuation and grammar which is firmly embedded across the school.
-Grammar is taught both discretely and through English lessons, and every Wednesday Years 2 to 6 have an early morning "Words on Wednesday" activity to help embed aspects of grammar and punctuation.
-The school has a wide range of strategies for the teaching of spelling which are firmly established across all year groups.
+The school has a wide range of strategies for the teaching of spelling across all year groups.

 Spoken Language

 As a Platinum Artsmark school, we place a heavy emphasis on the importance of spoken language through performance; in English, we focus on the dramatic performance.
 Children across the school are exposed to a wide range of performance opportunities either as participants or audience.
-We are fortunate to enjoy visits from the Old Vic Theatre School once a year where they entertain us with their version of the Nativity.
 Year groups enjoy occasional visits to the theatre to see shows which are linked to their topics of work.
 All children in Reception perform in their Christmas Nativity play.

 Our Writing Curriculum by Strand